Last updated October 21st, 2019.10 minute read

 However, you will probably not need to know your fractional form routing number.
 Usually, you will only have to know the number at the bottom of the check.

 Importance of Routing Numbers

 Routing numbers are important because we can’t do banking online without them.
 Your Bank of America routing number is a code that is necessary for money transfers.

 For example, if you would like to set up direct deposit or make automatic payments on your mortgage, you will need your routing number.
 Thus, you will need the correct, valid routing number to initiate a transfer of money.

 Also note that the routing number on your checks will not work for wire transfers.
-When processing a wire transfer, you will need a different routing number.
-You will also need a BIC or SWIFT code if it is an international wire transfer.
+When processing a wire transfer, you will need a separate routing number.
+You will also need a BIC code if it is an international wire transfer.

 You will have to verify your routing number before conducting any such transactions.
 To find this number, reference the table above corresponding to your state.

 There may be multiple routing numbers for one bank within one state.
 However, no two banks have the same routing number.

 Your Bank of America routing number is important for a number of financial vehicles.
 These include IRAs, prepaid cards, and savings accounts.
 Routing numbers also identify the financial institution when you send or receive money.